jtesta/snap_minicom/README.md

 ## Build Process

 1.)
-Begin by obtaining the sources for ncurses:
+Begin by obtaining the sources for ncurses (note that a nightly build is used because the latest stable version does not compile under Ubuntu Core 16):

     wget http://invisible-mirror.net/archives/ncurses/current/ncurses-6.0-20170722.tgz
     wget http://invisible-mirror.net/archives/ncurses/current/ncurses-6.0-20170722.tgz.asc